gamemash/health-and-safety/README.md

 Sprint 1
 --------

+  - World editor

+  - Collision detection

-Multiplayer
+  - Multiplayer
+    - Note passing
+      - players can drop a note on the world that other players can read

+    - Follow bloodborne model of multiplayer
+      - Request for help
+      - Available for help
+      - Set password

+    - Try to use firebase for coordination of requests/availables and notes in the gameworld
+    - Use a node.js websocket server

 Sprint 2
 --------

+  - Enemies & Combat

-Starting zone that introduces a game mechanic
+  - Starting zone that introduces a game mechanic